lordareicgnon/Mapper_plus/README.md

 # Mapper_plus

-(c) 2022 Esha Datta, Aditya Ballal & Leighton T. Izu
+(c) 2022 Esha Datta, Aditya Ballal, Javier Lopez & Leighton T. Izu

 The Mapper Plus data pipeline is an extension of the algorithm Mapper which is based on topogical data analysis (TDA).
 Mapper Plus uses a community detection algorithm WLCF, first introduced by one is us, to get cluster assignments from a Mapper graph.
 We use the existing Mapper implementation provided by KeplerMapper in order to get a Mapper graph and then apply WLCF to get overlapping and disjoint clusters.